fingerskier/manthra/README.md

 # Manthra

-As soon as you say never here come the kids nevering like they nnoever nevered before.
+As soon as you say never here come the kids nevering like they never nevered before.

 If men define situations as real,